siberoloji/siberoloji.github.io/content/en/docs/SEO/31-understanding-crawlability-a-key-component-of-seo.md

 tags:
   - seo
 ---
 In the realm of Search Engine Optimization (SEO), **crawlability** plays a crucial role in determining how well your website can be discovered and indexed by search engines.
-This blog post aims to dissect the concept of crawlability, its significance, and the steps you can take to enhance it on your WordPress site.
+This article aims to dissect the concept of crawlability, its significance, and the steps you can take to enhance it on your WordPress site.

 ## What is Crawlability?